‘Green’ energy is taking the world by storm.

 If a building or property requires an extensive amount of electricity, you’ll have to install tons of solar panels, which can take up a lot of space.
 It might cause a massive problem if the roof is not spacious enough to accommodate the required panels.

 In such cases, the only alternative may be to install them in a yard or open space that is accessible by sunlight.
 If you do not have much space, you might even have to rent extra space to install the panels.
+One question might arise on can you install solar panels yourself?
+Find your answer on the article here.

 5. Expensive Storage Cost

 Apart from the hefty investment to purchase and install solar panels, you may even have to break the bank to store the energy for future purposes.
 You either have to use the collected energy immediately or store them in solar batteries.
 These batteries use off-the-grid solar systems, which means they must be charged during the day to be usable at night.
+If you’re curious about how solar batteries work, dig into the article here.

 Although this is a great way to use electricity for a long time, the entire process costs a lot of money since you need to invest in large batteries.